Money has a way of showing up when people see the need for it.

 Here are some tips on getting your career energized.
 Read over them, then put them into action straight away.
 Continue reading

 Read what your peers have said.

 A personal rant.
 Not for the faint of heart or politically correct.

 Endless texts, tweets, emails, calls, chats, IMs, Facebook updates… What do all these things have in common?
 They’re all uncontrolled by you and letting others control your time.
 All buzzing and vibrating and stealing your attention from what you should be doing.
 Not to mention co-workers at your door.
 “Got a minute?”
 “What are you doing for lunch?”
 “You did hear about Nancy and Bob…?”

-This article is about peak productivity.
-Turn off your smartphone, ignore email, dive in.
-There’s good stuff here.
+This issue is about peak productivity.
+So turn off your smartphone, ignore your email, and dive in.
+There’s good stuff in here.
+Continue reading

 Planned giving marketing firms should stick with what they know best.

 Companies like to boast about what they do.
 Apparently, many firms also like to do far more than they should.
 More and more in the planned giving community I see “marketing” firms promising their clients the world.
 Continue reading

 Says the panicked board member… until you show him a better way to lower risk.

 Has this ever happened to you?
 A board member or finance officer who is unfamiliar with gift annuities sees a big liability on the books and panics.
 “Why are we doing this?” they ask.